I enjoy growing flowers and giving tips on how to care for them.

-The Sparmannia is a member of the Tiliaceae or Lime family, of which there are some four known species.
+The Sparmannia is a member of the Tiliaceae or Lime family, of which there are four known species.
 They are all natives of South Africa, where they grow into quite sizeable shrubs, on average about 12 ft (4 m) high.

 The plant was named after Dr. Anders Sparmann, a Swede who lived from 1748 to 1820 and accompanied Captain James Cook on his second voyage.
 Its common names are African hemp and room or house lime.
 Only one variety, Sparmannia africana, is commonly grown (particularly in parts of Europe) as a houseplant.

-The plant grows rapidly in a pot in the home to 3–4 ft (90–120 cm) but requires a well-lit position.
+The plant grows rapidly in a pot in the home to 3–4 ft (90–120 cm) but requires a well-lit location.
 The leaves, which resemble those of the outdoor lime in shape, are covered with soft hairs that make them a little difficult to clean.
 Very dusty plants can be cleaned in summer by standing them out in light rain.

 When African hemp is mature and 3 ft (1 m) or more in height, it will bear clusters of white fragrant flowers, each centered with a powder-puff of red and yellow stamens, most often in late winter to early spring.
 Large plants are a bushy shape and are best grown alone so that air can circulate freely around them.

 When buying in the spring or early summer, look for bright coloring in the lime-green leaves with no yellowing of the lower leaves.
 Also make sure that no branches are broken, since the new growth is very soft and can easily be damaged on its journey from the nursery to the shop.

 Atmosphere: African hemp are fairly tolerant but do not like draughts, which can produce leaf drop.
 They appreciate some ventilation in summer.